Memory 1: Silent communication in church

 Memory 2: An oops moment on the lake

-My second memory involves a fly fishing lesson.
-It was a nice sunny afternoon to enjoy time alone with my dad.
-I was maybe ten and seated in the front of a small fishing boat holding a fly rod and reel.
-As an expert angler, Daddy was sitting behind me paddling around the lake as he instructed me.
-My fly fishing was improving, but I longed to make the fly land gently on the water near the grassy bank as my dad did.
+On a sunny afternoon when I was ten, I enjoyed alone time with my dad.
+I sat on the front seat of the small fishing boat and held my fly rod and reel.
+Daddy, an expert angler, paddled around the lake and gave instructions.
+My fly fishing skills improved, but I longed to make the fly land gently on the water near the grassy bank as my dad did.

-I drew the rod back with grace, but when I tried to cast it forward, the line didn’t come.
+One time when I drew the rod back with grace and tried to cast it forward, the line didn’t come.
 I tried again.
 You guessed it.
-I had snagged my poor dad’s scalp with the hook of the artificial bait!
+I had snagged my poor dad’s scalp with the hook of the artificial bait.
 After hollering, “Stop!” and quickly grabbing the green nylon line to prevent my continued pulling, Daddy dislodged the source of his pain, absorbed blood with his handkerchief, nodded to assure me he was okay, and paddled the boat quickly back across the lake.

 He wasn’t always that patient, but knowing how badly I felt, he acted as if it were a minor mishap.
 Mishap?
 Yes.
 Painful?
 You bet!
 He probably took my brother on the next fishing excursion.